elizaolariu/nimble/packages/nimble-components/src/menu-button/menu-button.spec.md

 ### Risks and Challenges

-Some of these features may be more appropriately implemented in other places.
+Some of these features might be more appropriately implemented in other places.

 For example, one major driver for requesting this component is the dismiss behavior, closing a menu when the user clicks elsewhere in the page.
 This could potentially be in its own component, i.e. [MUI ClickAwayListener](https://mui.com/api/click-away-listener/).
 It could also reasonably be included in the menu component itself.